Emmy Laybourne speaks on the attention economy, creative burnout, and why Gen Z is NOT the problem.

 For: corporations, universities, community organizations

-Workshop — 4-6 hour intensive + four 90-min Zoom follow-ups
+Workshop — One 4 -6 hour live workshop + four 90-min Zoom follow-ups

 -